Brandoncyu/track-meet/README.md

 ## Getting Started
 1. Fork this depository
+1. Run 'npm install'
-1. Run 'npm run dev' in your browser
+1. Run 'npm run dev' to open project in your browser

 ## How it Works